Cathedral of the Nativity of Our Lord, Upper Clapton: Architecture

-The tower statuary and at least some internal stone carving were designed by Arthur George Walker, and were considered "accomplished" by the national charity English Heritage as part of their rationale for the church's listing.
+The tower statuary and at least some internal stone carving were designed by Arthur George Walker, and were considered "accomplished" by English Heritage as part of their rationale for the church's listing.
 The main external sculpture consists of two sets of the four beasts of the tetramorph – an ox, a lion, an eagle and a winged person – in stone around the entrance and in bronze at the corners of the top of the tower around the base of the spire.
 These figures have variously been described as symbols of the four evangelists – the winged ox for Luke, the winged lion for Mark, the eagle for John and the winged person or angel for Matthew – or as the four beasts from the Book of Revelation.
 The bronze versions are on pedestals carved with the words "God is Love", while the stone versions are shown crushing human figures.
 The Book of Revelation was of especial importance to the Agapemonites as they believed the end of the world was imminent.